Where to Find Ghosts in New Orleans (Photos, Tours & More)

 Yes, there are ghosts in New Orleans.
 If centuries of documented ghost sightings isn’t enough to convince you, then come and see for yourself why NOLA holds the title of the most haunted city in America.
 There are several locations throughout the city that are rumored to be haunted by ghosts including soldiers, pirates, slaves, and the voodoo queen herself, Marie Laveau.

 This town is so packed full of spirits, that people have even reported seeing ghosts out in the streets!
+That’s why lots of local tour companies offer walking ghost tours in New Orleans and the French Quarter to try and spot a specter!
 If you want to know where to find ghosts in New Orleans, you’ll want to start with 1 of these 5 locations:

 French Quarter cemeteries, like St. Louis Cemetery #1 (pictured above), are popular spots to see ghosts in NOLA